alisinabh/fusion_dsl/guides/packages.md

 ### Preparing arguments

-There is a problem with the `foo` implementation.
+There is a problem with the `foo` implementation in [FusionPackage](#basic-module).
 It works in the below situations:
 ```
 $var = foo(1)
 $var = foo(10)